Differences Between An Ao Dai (Vietnam) And Cheongsam (China) Dresses

 Even this version from the 1930s has undergone some revisions.
 In the 1950s, some Saigon fashion designers tightened the fit of the ao dai or long shirt to a version that the women are wearing today.
 In fact, in the 1960s and 1970s, the ao dai dress for women was trendy in South Vietnam.

-In North Vietnam, when the Communists took control of Nother Vietnam in 1954, the Ao Dai became controversial.
-Many felt the dress was considered decadent and a symbol of western power.
+In North Vietnam when the Communists took control of North Vietnam in 1954, the Ao Dai became controversial.
+Many felt the dress was considered decadent and a symbol of Western power.

 In the 1980s, the Ao Dai started to gain popularity all over Vietnam when the Vietnamese state enterprises and schools began to adopt the Ao Dai as a uniform.
 In 1995, the Miss International Beauty Pageant in Tokyo gave Truong Quynh Mai, the Vietnamese contestant, the “Best National Costume” award; the Ao Dai became extremely popular in Vietnam.